yeti-platform/pyeti/README.md

 ## Installation

-`$ python setup.py install` should get you started.
+`$ python3 setup.py install` should get you started.
 After this gets a little more maturity, we will submit it to Pypy for usage with `pip`.

 ## Testing

 You can run tests from the root directory by running:

-    $ pip install nose
+    $ pip3 install nose
-    $ python setup.py test
+    $ python3 setup.py test

 **Note that most tests require a full running install of Yeti on localhost:5000**